argoproj/argo-workflows/docs/argo-server-sso-argocd.md

   # Dex settings, but instead it will replace the entire configuration with the settings below,
   # so add these to the existing config instead of setting them in a separate file
   dex.config: |
-    # Setting staticClients allows ArgoWorkflows to use ArgoCD's Dex installation for authentication
+    # Setting staticClients allows Argo Workflows to use Argo CD's Dex installation for authentication
     staticClients:
       - id: argo-workflows-sso
         name: Argo Workflow